c0mix/IoT-SecurityChecker/README.md

 ## Reference & Thanks
-- I wanna thank @[Enrico Milanese](https://www.linkedin.com/in/enricomilanese/) who inspired and really helped me with this project.
+- I wanna thank [Enrico Milanese](https://www.linkedin.com/in/enricomilanese/) who inspired and really helped me with this project.
 - Thanks to researchers of the University of Milan [Sesar Lab](http://sesar.di.unimi.it/), in particular Prof. Marco Anisetti, Dott.
 Filippo Gaudenzi and Prof. Claudio Ardagna)
 - Many thanks to all the researchers that inspired me with their work and effort to make these devices safer (see the link in the main feature section)